DfMALab/MaterialPass/README.md

 In this way, we can decouple geometry and semantics

-* Geometry - As we know there are many geometry (modeling) paradigms, which some are good for geometric visual representation, some for analysis and simulation, etc, so always different geometry paradigms is a significant obstacle in integrating different worlds, for instance, GIS and BIM, or BIM and PLM, or VFX and BIM, so on
+* Geometry - As we know there are many geometric modeling paradigms, which some are good for geometric visual representation, some for analysis and simulation, etc, so always different geometric modeling paradigms is a significant obstacle in integrating different worlds, for instance, GIS and BIM, or BIM and PLM, or VFX and BIM, so on
 * Semantics - Data/Information/Knowledge Units

 This way can solve known challenges because they modeled once globally through the best paradigm for that specific use-case and are ready-to-use in different worlds that can be assembled together (geometry and data/information/knowledge units) like LEGOs